tinystacks/mkdocs/docs/logging-monitoring.md

 ### Monitoring Dashboard

 TinyStacks also supplies a monitoring dashboard as part of your stack's deployment.
 You can monitor multiple runtime metrics for your application, including request rate, latency, CPU utilization of your underlying ECS cluster instances, 400/500 errors, and more.

+### Data retention policies

+For information on data retention policies for TinyStacks-related data and services, see [Data retention](data-retention.md).